Systems Biology Graphical Notation: History

 Work on defining a set of symbols to describe interactions and relationships of molecules was pioneered by Kurt Kohn at the National Cancer Institute with his Molecular Interaction Maps (MIM).
-The development of SBGN was initiated by Hiroaki Kitano, supported by a funding from the Japanese New Energy and Industrial Technology Development Organization.
+The development of SBGN was initiated by Hiroaki Kitano, supported by funding from the Japanese New Energy and Industrial Technology Development Organization.
 The meeting that initiated development of the Systems Biology Graphical Notation took place on February 11–12, 2006, at the National Institute of Advanced Industrial Science and Technology (AIST), in Tokyo, Japan.

 The first specification of SBGN Process Description language – then called Process Diagrams – was released on August 23, 2008 (Level 1 Version 1).
 Corrections of the document were released on September 1, 2009 (Level 1 Version 1.1), October 3, 2010 (Level 1 Version 1.2) and February 14, 2011 (Level 1 Version 1.3).

 The first specification of SBGN Entity relationship language was released on September 1, 2009 (Level 1 Version 1).
 Corrections of the document were released on October 6, 2010 (Level 1 Version 1.1) and April 14, 2011 (Level 1 Version 1.2).

 The first specification of SBGN Activity Flow language was released on September 1, 2009.